ctdean/iter/README.md

 https://common-lisp.net/project/iterate/doc/index.html#Top and has
 some similarities to list comprehension systems.

+# Installation

+Add the following to your project.clj `:dependencies`

+    [ctdean/iter "0.2.0"]

 # Overview

 `iter` is an alternate way of iterating and looping to using the